 October 10-12: WOW Outdoor School at Roaring River This year I’ll be teaching workshops in friction fire, stone & string, (expedient cordage and stone tools) birding by ear, and foraging.
 Check their site catalogue for classes and schedules.

-Dogwood Canyon Weekly foraging walks and stone-age wilderness living demonstrations, free with the $20 admission.
+Dogwood Canyon Weekly foraging walks and stone-age wilderness living demonstrations, free with admission.
 Foraging walks at 11:00 a.m. – 12:30p.m., wilderness skills demos from 1:30 – 3:00 p.m.
-Dates: March 1, 7, 12, 16, 23.
+Dates: May 30.
+June 4, 11, 13, 18, 22.
+July 6, 9, 13, 23, 30.
+August 3, 9, 13, 20, 27.
 Programs start under the treehouse, or inside during inclement weather.
 Also visit Dogwood Canyon’s activities page (educational programs) calendar for dates.

 Seasonal Foraging Walks with Springfield Area Herb Society.
-Dates: January 19, April 20, July 20, October 26.
+Dates: July 20, October 26.
 The walks are at 2 pm at Busiek State Forest, about 22 mi. south of Springfield off 65 hwy.
 For membership info: call Joan Bass at (417) 725-5134.

 June 28-July 4 and July 6-9 2023: The Ozarks: Faces and Facets of a Region at the The Smithsonian Folklife Festival on the National Mall in Washington D.C.
-I got to join a slew of other talented and knowledgeable folks from the Ozarks to present various cultural foodways programs at this legendary event.
+I joined a slew of other talented and knowledgeable folks from the Ozarks to present various cultural foodways programs at this legendary event.
 Presenters include fellow forager Rachel West, renowned herbalists Tina Marie Cox and Sasha Daucus from the Ozark Folk Center, Maryland’s Susan Belsinger (also does programs at OFC), and my friend, bandmate, and national treasure Marideth Sisco was there storytelling and singing.
 MSU has a bit about the concert series here.

 Watch for me on NatGeo Wild in the new NatGeo series “Farm Dreams” with host and urban forager Indy Srnath.
 We visited Jill Steffensen and Craig Heimsoth at Heimsoth Farms near Concordia, where they planted a wild food forest to supplement their domestic crops.
 It can be viewed on Hulu and Disney+, view a short trailer here.